KrisCanCrypto/Fairyland-Cottage/README.md

   <br>

   2. This section highlights the principles of a simple living ethos, emphasizing the importance of sustainable practices such as minimalism, waste reduction and renewable resources.
-It underscores the benefits of simplifying our lives, focusing on what matters most, and integrating nature into our daily routines to promote a more sustainable and fulfilling lifestyle for both individuals and the environment.
+Here I achieve what is set out in [user views](#users-views) no.2. <br>It underscores the benefits of simplifying our lives, focusing on what matters most, and integrating nature into our daily routines to promote a more sustainable and fulfilling lifestyle for both individuals and the environment.

      <img src="assets/images/simple-living.webp" alt="Simple living ethos" width="500"/>